Relative Humidity and Your Home

 - Allergic reactions to mold and/or dust mites

 - Visible mold growth in your home, basement, and/or crawl space

 What Should My Relative Humidity Be?

 Every homeowner should own a hygrometer that measures temperature and relative humidity (RH).
 The ideal relative humidity for health and comfort is about 40–50%.
 In the winter months, it may have to be lower than 40% RH to avoid condensation on the windows.

 Better Indoor Air Quality

 Home is where the heart is.
 And unfortunately, it’s often where the humidity is too.
-Ensuring a comfortable home and safeguarding your family’s health begins with a durable and reliable Santa Fe or Ultra Aire by Santa Fe dehumidifier.
+Ensuring a comfortable home and safeguarding your family’s health begins with a durable and reliable Santa Fe dehumidifier.

 Mold growth can lead to costly remediation projects that may not be covered by homeowner insurance policies.
 Excess moisture in the home can cause damage to wood floors, furniture, artwork, electronics and the overall structure of the home.

-We offer a full line of high-capacity and energy-efficient free-standing and whole home units designed and manufactured for any area in your home that requires unmatched humidity control.
+We offer a full line of high-capacity and energy-efficient free-standing and whole-house units designed and manufactured for any area in your home that requires unmatched humidity control.